booz-allen-hamilton/agile-playbook/plays/2_Value.md

 +Title
 +Value Statement
 --Outlines and communicates the work to be completed and what value delivering this epic or story will bring to a specific persona/user.
---Format: As a (user role/persona) I need to be able to (deliverable), so that I can (end result/value).
+--Format: As a (user role/persona) I need to be able to (capability), so that I can (end result/value).
 +Acceptance Criteria
 ---An outlined list of granular criteria that must be met in order for the story or epic to be fully delivered and adequately tested and verified.
+This helps inform the development for undrstanding when the story is ready to demonstrate, or test further.

 ###User Stories
-User Stories depict high-level definitions of requirements that address specific functionality of the product and are planned and executed across a series of sprints.
-To create value-driven stories that accurately reflect the client’s requirements, most agile teams use the concept of User Stories to help define how the work will be accomplished.
+User Stories are the agile response to requirements, and you can call them requirements if you like.

+They often look like this:
+* As a solo traveler
+* I want to safely discover other travelers who traveling alone
+* So I can meet possible companions on my next trip

+There are a few things that are different about user stories, versus typical requirements.
+- They are communicated in terms of value, from the user perspective
+- They might look a little lightweight at first.
+We agree we need to *tell stories* -- we know that there are details that can only be sussed out through collaborating with our users and stakeholders.
+We understand that what is written down is imperfect.
+What we want to do is capture enough to get started!

 The Product Owner and client, assisted by the Delivery Team, develop User Stories to define the descriptive requirements of a feature or capability that will mold the product’s functionality.
-User Stories are identified and prepared amidst the project’s lifecycle and generally focus on what should be accomplished and why.
+User Stories are identified and prepared throughout the project’s lifecycle.
-Describing the functionality in the user story should be at a high level, so it can easily be broken down into workable development tasks and sufficiently detailed to be useful for estimating purposes.

-//TODO - tighten up the user story description
+There are two devices we typically use to describe good user stories.
+#### The three Cs
+- The Card
+This is the description of the user story itself, written on a card, or in a tracking tool.
+The card should give us enough detail to get started, and know who to talk to.

+- The Conversation
+We acknowledge that anyone implementing needs to -- and should -- speak with some of the players involved in the value that story will deliver.
+So they need to go have a conversation, and record anything that needs to be preserved from that conversation.

+- The Confirmation
+Once implemented, every user story needs to be verified.
+So we call this the Confirmation.
+And we should record in the user story how we intend to verify it.
+This coule be the list of acceptance criteria, test plans, and so-on.

+#### INVEST
+A way to see if your user stories are pretty good is to consider the INVEST acronym.
+* I - Independent.
+Stories should be as independent as possible, so they can be implemented out of order.
+* N - Negotiable.
+We should be able to discuss the details of the user story, to find the optimal solution, not treat it as Gospel, as it was written intially.
+* V - Valuable.
+A story must deliver value to the user or customer when complete.
+* E - Estimable.
+Stories should be such that we can estimate their effort.
+* S - Small.
+User stories should be small enough to prioritize, work on, and test.
+For teams using sprints, they should be able to be completed inside one sprint.
+* T - Testable.
+We should know how to verify and test this story.

 ### Epics
-// TODO
+Epics are broad functionalities we want our product to deliver, larger than user stories.
+Epics would typically take multiple sprints to deliver, and would ultimately broken down into many user stories.
+You can still write epics like user stories, and the guidelines above typically apply, with the exception of small and estimable.

 ####Strong v.
 Weak User Stories